ICD-API/Python-samples/README.md

 # Python-samples
-ICD API samples in Python using the Requests library.
+ICD API samples in Python using the [Requests library](http://docs.python-requests.org/)